aayla-secura/mixnmatchttp/README.md

             }
 ```

 Any keyword arguments or dictionary keys starting with `$` correspond to an
 attribute (without the `$`) which specifies how an endpoint can be called.
-All
-other keyword arguments/keys become subpoints of the parent.
-Their value should
+All other keyword arguments/keys become child endpoints of the parent; their
-be another `Endpoint` (or any dictionary-like object).
-Default endpoint
+value should be another `Endpoint` (or any dictionary-like object).

-attributes are:
+Default endpoint attributes are:

 ```python
 disabled=False|True     # specifies if the enpoint cannot be called directly;